jjacklee116/ajitjohnson.github.io/_posts/2019-04-10-first-image-blackhole-m87.markdown

 tags: ['Black Hole', 'M87 Event Horizon', 'Albert Einstein']
 header-img: "/assets/images/Black_hole_M87_2.jpg"
 ---
 One hundred years ago (1915), one man (Albert Einstein) proposed a extremely bazaar idea, unlike, any fiction one could think of- **BLACK HOLE**, a place in space where all laws of physics break down and a point of no-return, where even light cannot escape.
-Beyond mathematical formulas that proposes its existence, it was difficult to verify Einstein's claims as it is not easy to photograph a black hole because they are entirely dark and featureless.
+Beyond mathematical formulas that proposes its existence, it was difficult to verify Einstein's claims as it is not easy to photograph a black hole.
+This is because they are entirely dark and featureless.
 Nothing can escape a black hole (hence the name), not even light.

 > **Today, 100 years later, with over 200 scientists working on it from 40 different countries spending close to 50 million dollars have finally captured the first ever real image of a black hole.
 A huge breakthrough for humanity.**